shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “What is it?”

-‘I’m a wolf, I hold to that.
+“I’m a wolf, I hold to that.
 But I wasn’t born that way.
 I was born a cat, and I’ve been wearing this wolfskin all my life.”

 “And you only just recently discovered this?”